Statement Conclusion

 Analysis:

-- No professionals ∩ unemployed Therefore: No doctor ∩ unemployed (since doctors ⊂ professionals and professionals don’t intersect with unemployed) I follows ✓ II doesn’t follow ✗
+- Therefore doctors ∩ unemployed = ∅ (since doctors are a subset of professionals, and professionals never intersect the unemployed) I follows ✓ II doesn’t follow ✗

 SSC CGL 2022: Statement: Some teachers are researchers.
 Some researchers are scientists.
 Conclusions: I. Some teachers are scientists II.
 All teachers are researchers